 When it comes to fighting the early signs of aging, most of us are focused on our face.
 It’s what we see every day in the mirror – but we may forget that our hands can give away our age.
 We talk with our hands, greet people with our hands, and use them to care for each other, clean, type, play an instrument, write and take selfies.
 Throughout any given day, your hands flex and stretch thousands of times.
 In short, they take a beating.
 Hand rejuvenation treatments can help you have younger-looking hands.

 Unless you wear gloves 24/7, your hands are constantly exposed to the damaging rays of the sun.
 It isn’t surprising then that the hands can often give away your age even more than the face.
-As a board-certified plastic surgeon with over 20 years of experience in cosmetic surgery, Dr. Robert Whitfield takes an elegant approach to rejuvenating the appearance of aging hands.
+As a board-certified plastic surgeon with over 20 years of experience, Dr. Robert Whitfield takes an elegant approach to rejuvenating the appearance of aging hands.

-Hand rejuvenation is a procedure or combination of procedures to restore a more youthful look to your hands.
+We use hand rejuvenation in Austin as a procedure or combination of procedures to restore a more youthful look to your hands.
 It may include topical skincare to improve skin tone and texture, lasers to eradicate sun spots and redness, and injectables such as dermal fillers or fat grafting to hide prominent veins and tendons by restoring youthful volume.

 The first step that Dr. Whitfield recommends for any patient ism clinical skincare, especially applying sunscreen.
 Sun damage is the skin’s ultimate enemy.
 If you don’t think that the sun is taking a toll, simply compare your left hand to your right.
 Since your left hand tends to rest on the rim of your window when you drive, it will probably have more brown spots, larger pores and thinner texture.